apalache-mc/apalache/docs/adr/002adr-types.md

 performs type erasure (for compatibility with other TLA+ tools).
 As these operators return values of different types, we decided to use different graphical notation for them.
-Initially, we thought of writing `<:` and `:>`, which was quite confusing to the assymetric nature of those operators.
+Initially, we thought of writing `<:` and `:>`, which was quite confusing due to the assymetric nature of those operators.

 In the following, we discuss how to annotate different TLA+ names.